LPP-ERM-KMS/tomator/docs/source/Usage.rst

         impurities, transport ions, transport neutrals, edge particles, poloidal drift, vertical drift and collisionality.
     * Initial conditions
-        From what the simulation is started, such as the various densities of the :doc:`species` present in the plasma and the initial temperature and densities of the electrons.
+        From what the simulation is started, such as the various densities of the species present in the plasma and the initial temperature and densities of the electrons.
     * Edge conditions
         if edge physics was selected in the physics tab this governs the edge physics equations